 "I do," Evina replied, sounding surprised.

 The dark figure of Harry moved over to the clock and pressed a button.
-The beeping stopped and the sound of toons waking up was heard.
-The only light was the faint pink glow of sunrise behind the silhouette of the skyscrapers.
-It reminded Evina of Minnie's Melodyland and for a brief moment he longed to be home once again.
+The beeping stopped, and the toons were heard groaning as they woke up.
+The only light was the faint, pink glow of sunrise behind the silhouette of the skyscrapers.
+It reminded Evina of Minnie's Melodyland and, for a brief moment, he longed to be home once again.
 Unfortunately, Harry yanked the curtains shut, abruptly ending his daydream.
-He turned on the harsh lights and they couldn't see clearly for a full minute.
+He turned on the harsh lights, and they couldn't see clearly for a full minute.

-"I wish we ate dinner last night."
-Lizzy remarked "I'm so hungry this morning."
+"I wish we ate dinner last night," Pink said.
+"I'm so hungry this morning."

-"Then take a few more throw gags."
-Harry responded.
+"Then take a few more throw gags," Harry said.
 They all had to admit that throw gags were getting a bit old.
 They had to eat them every day now.
 Harry had somehow found the confiscated gag disposal center nearby.
 Cogs that came to town emptied their pockets of gags they stole from sad toons.
-Harry decided he would start a habit of stealing some every other day or so before they're dumped into the furnace.
+Harry decided he would start a habit of stealing some every other day or so before they were dumped into the furnace.
 Sorting through the rotten stuff wasn't fun, but it would supply them with free food and gags.

 "No," Harry protested as they got off the bus at the subway entrance, "you must remain optimistic!
-We've talked through this many times before.
-You're smart and you'll never give away our true identity.
+We've been through this many times before.
+You're smart, and you'll never give away our true identity.
 You've been around cogs long enough.
 We all know how they are."

-"Oh I see," Harry said, "I do cog type work all the time, maybe not at this kind of level.
-You just don't think about the time or where you are.
+"Oh, I see," Harry said.
+"I do cog-like work all the time, maybe not at this kind of level.
+The key is to not think about the time or where you are.
 You have to pretend it's a game, a serious game.
-They tell you to do something and you do it.
-It's just like Minnie Match.
+They tell you to do something, and you do it.
+It's just like a trolley game."

-"Uh, but what if we lose the game."
-Bebop asked hesitantly.
+"Uh, but what if we lose the game?"
+Simeon asked hesitantly.

-"You'll get fired, we'll be caught, and then we all die, but I'm sure that will never happen."
+"You'll get fired, we'll be caught, then we'll all die, but I'm sure that will never happen."
 The toons looked at him, shivering with fear.
-"Sometimes being scared of something can help you do it better."
-Harry continued.
+"Sometimes being scared of something can help you do it better," Harry continued.
 "Just don't be too scared.
 Everyone is counting on each other.
 We do trust each other, don't we?"
-Harry asked.

-The toons looked at each other and replied "yes" in unison.
+The toons looked at each other and replied yes in unison.
 The subway approached.
-Fortunately, just like the day before, there were not that many cogs around to listen to their conversation and they got a seat in the train.
+Fortunately, just like the day before, there were not that many cogs around to listen to their conversation, and they got a seat on the train.

-They dozed off but then they woke up what seemed like minutes later when the train rocketed into the sky again.
+They dozed off.
+Then they woke up what seemed like minutes later when the train rocketed into the sky again.
 They had to remember to keep themselves awake for work.
 There were many more cogs that had gotten on by that time.
-The doors opened and they poured out.
+The doors opened, and they poured out.

 A Spin Doctor was apparently waiting for someone.
 He walked over to Harry.
 "You must be Mr. Oldman if I am correct."